Texas Legation, London

 London is full of delightfully odd and unusual historic places which never make it onto most tourist itineraries.
 One of the more unusual historic sites is the Texas Legation, an embassy for the Republic of Texas, established almost directly opposite the gates of St James Palace on the premises of Berry Brothers and Rudd wine and spirit merchants.

-The story of the texas Legation is intertwined with the story of Berry Brothers.
+The story of the Texas Legation is intertwined with the story of Berry Brothers.
 In 1698 a widow named Bourne set up a grocery shop in the heart of the elegant St James district, opposite the Palace of the same name.
-In that same year of 1698 St James Palace became the official residence of the monarch, and ambassadors to Britain are to this day accredited to 'the Court of St James'.
+In that same year of 1698, St James Palace became the official residence of the monarch, and ambassadors to Britain are to this day accredited to 'the Court of St James'.

 In 1760 the firm began to supply the royal family under King George III.
 A few years a peculiar fashion began; instead of just weighing groceries the company's scales began to be used to weigh their famous clientele.
-Luminaries of high society like Beau Brummel, Lord Byron, and William Pitt the Younger came to The Sign of the Coffee Mill to be weighed, and the custom is still practiced today.
+Luminaries of high society like Beau Brummel, Lord Byron, and William Pitt the Younger came to The Sign of the Coffee Mill to be weighed, and the custom is still practised today.

 From 1810 the firm was renamed for George Berry, who began to focus the company more on wines and spirits rather than groceries.
 In 1845 two of George Berry's sons, Henry and George Junior, took over the family business and from that day forth the company was known as Berry Brothers.

 But what has all this historical background to do with the Republic of Texas?